localgovdrupal/localgov/README.md

 Drupal distribution and install profile to help UK councils collaborate and share Drupal code for publishing website content.

-## Requirements for instaling LocalGov Drupal locally
+## Requirements for installing LocalGov Drupal locally

 to install locally, you will need Composer and Lando.